ymotongpoo/bazel-kind-grpc-sample/README.md

-# Bazel, Kind and gRPC sample
+# Bazel, Kubernetes and gRPC sample

 This is a sample application that demonstrates: